-Ontario Health is a Crown Agency established under the Connecting Care Act, 2019 and is a related party to the LHIN through the common control of the Province of Ontario (see Note 17).

-On December 2, 2019, the LHIN signed a Memorandum of Understanding ("MOU") with Ontario Health and certain non-home and community care employees of the LHIN were transferred to Ontario Health.
-Under the MOU, for the period of December 2, 2019 to March 31, 2020, the LHIN continued to provide compensation and benefits to transferred employees.
+On May 30, 2019, the Connecting Care Act (the "CCA") was proclaimed with key sections of the Act, including the creation of a new Crown Agency called Ontario Health, effective June 6, 2019.
+Ontario Health is a related party to the LHIN through the common control of the Province of Ontario.
+On December 2, 2019, the LHIN signed a Memorandum of Understanding ("MOU") with Ontario Health and 11 non-home and community care employees of the LHIN were transferred to Ontario Health.
+Under the MOU, the LHIN continued to provide compensation and benefits to transferred employees.

-During this period, the LHIN incurred \$688,270 in salaries and benefits expense for the transferred employees, of which \$85,294 remained in accounts payable and accrued charges as at March 31, 2020.
+During the year, the LHIN incurred \$1,854,616 (\$688,270 in 2020 for the period from December 2, 2019 to March 31, 2020) in salaries and benefits expense for the 11 transferred employees, of which \$108,314 (\$85,294 in 2020) remained in accounts payable and accrued liabilities as at year-end.
 All amounts were recorded at cost in the Statement of operations and changes in net assets and the Statement of financial position.